Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/Script Mods/debugging.md

 # Debug Your Plugin

+It's important in development phase to see what's happening and where it's happening.
+You might want to debug the execution of code, watch the values of variables, inspect the data...etc.

 ## Manual Logging

 One of the most common ways of debugging.
 It's like driving a bumper car.